-1. Link the three papers together and place the findings in the context of occupational or environmental health

-- 2. Identify strengths and limitations of the completed research - 3.
+- 1. Link the three papers together and place the findings in the context of occupational or environmental health - 2.
+Identify strengths and limitations of the completed research - 3.
 Identify new or remaining knowledge gaps related to the research - 4.
 Propose future directions for research on this topic

-The Graduate School determines the policies and procedures, including submission procedures and formatting requirements, for the traditional dissertation; the formatting requirements differ for the 3 publishable papers option.
-These are described in "A Handbook for Theses and Dissertations," which is available at: https://gradschool.utah.edu/thesis/index.php
+The Graduate School determines the policies and procedures, including submission procedures and formatting requirements, for the dissertation.
+These are described in "A Handbook for Theses and Dissertations," which is available at: Graduate School Thesis Handbook.

-During the dissertation's preparation, doctoral candidates are expected to share drafts with their supervisory committee, particularly the Chair, to receive helpful and timely feedback.
+During the preparation of the dissertation, doctoral candidates are strongly encouraged to share drafts with their supervisory committee, particularly the Chair, so as to receive helpful and timely feedback.
 The supervisory committee must receive a copy of the final dissertation at least three weeks before the final oral examination.